geragranados/M_TFM_cUNet/README.md

 An adapted version of the code will be available soon.

-For confidential issues, the architecture is needed to be adapted to an open-access database with the same characteristic of the database used on the publication.
+For confidential issues, the code is needed to be adapted to an open-access database with the same characteristic of the database used on the publication.

 # Paper Abstract